 Once you have a deep understanding of your own brand and uniqueness, become intimately familiar with your competition.
 What aspects do the tout as their differentiators?
 This is another opportunity for you to fine tune your own identity, ensuring that your communications are different and stronger than your competitors.
 Study what works and what doesn’t work about your competitions’ campaigns, and this will only serve to fortify your own efforts tenfold.

 A word to the wise about PPC competitors – they may not be your first instincts.
-PPC is different from other markets and channels, and may prove to have an entirely different selection of top competition.
+Google Ads is different from other markets and channels, and may prove to have an entirely different selection of top competition.
 Say you’re a painter who sells your art online and in local galleries.
 In a print campaign, you’ll be appealing to local art lovers, and compete against fellow artists.
-With a PPC campaign, you may be up against online art sellers, discount framing supplies, and all manner of artistic elements.
+With a Google Ads campaign, you may be up against online art sellers, discount framing supplies, and all manner of artistic elements.
 Once you identify your core keywords, search them specifically to see who your real competitors are; don’t assume these are the same as your other marketing channels.

 Master the Art of Action Calls